Neural-Shadow Quantum State Tomography: Method improvement

 \section{Method improvement}

 For simplicity, we have naively re-sampled the 100 classical shadows in every iteration, which is not necessary as the previously-sampled classical shadows could be re-used.
-We expect many possible improvements could be done to reduce the number of sampled Clifford circuits and the number of measurements, such as measuring more bit-strings for each $U_{i}$.
+We expect many possible improvements could be made to reduce the number of sampled Clifford circuits and the number of measurements, such as measuring more bit-strings for each $U_{i}$.
 Hybrid training protocols beyond NSQST with pre-training should also be explored.

 We recognize that an exponential classical computational cost may be induced for convergence due to the growing variance of the gradient in \cref{nsqst_grad}.
+To intuitively see this, we note that estimating the overlap in \cref{inner_prod} to within $\tilde{\epsilon}$ additive error with failure probability at most $\delta$ requires $L \sim O\left( \frac{1}{\tilde{\epsilon}^2} \log \frac{1}{\delta}\right)$ classical samples drawn from $\lvert \psi_{\lambda} \rangle$ \cite{tang2019quantum}.
+However, the prefactor $\frac{1}{N f(\mathcal E)}$ in \cref{nsqst_grad} will make the error $\epsilon$ in estimating the gradient exponentially large.
+Since we want $\epsilon$ to be bounded, we demand $\tilde{\epsilon} \sim N f(\mathcal E)$ to be exponentially small and this directly translates to $L \sim O\left(1/N^2 f(\mathcal E)^2\right)$ as discussed in \cref{standard_nsqst}.
 Imposing harder constraints on the quantum state ansatz may remove or alleviate this issue, and numerical experiments of larger system sizes should be done to explore NSQST's limitations in the future.

 An additional complication can arise when estimating the inner product shown in \cref{inner_prod} from a finite number of Monte Carlo samples.
 In practice, the overlap is estimated in terms of a subset $\mathcal S$ of distinct bit-strings $s$ using: